anfisher1967/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

     1. On the *Review and create* tab, select the **Save** button to create and save the new Scheduled Analytics rule.--->

-### Task 3: Create a Data lake KQL job
+### Task 3: Create a data lake KQL job

-In this task, you'll create a Data lake KQL job to look for a C2 attack.
+In this task, you'll create a data lake KQL job to look for a C2 attack.

 >**Note:**: The *KQL job* feature allows you to run KQL queries on your data lake and create a job that will continuously monitor for specific patterns or anomalies.